relatedcode/RelatedDB/README.md

 **Convert Object** *(to Dictionary)*

-Convert an existing object to Dictionary:
+Convert an existing object to a Dictionary:

 ```swift
 let values = user.values()